Naveed776/Reinforcement-Learning/README.md

 # Task 2 PointButton0

-PPO BUTTON runs at approximately 417 FPS, while PPO Lagrgain Button runs faster at around 457 FPS.
-PPOLagrgainButton also achieves higher explained variances (0.602 at Iteration 20, 0.565 at Iteration 30) compared to PPOBUTTON0 (0.576 at Iteration 20, 0.442 at Iteration 30), indicating potentially better performance in predicting the value function.
-Both algorithms show similar policy gradient losses (-0.0063 to -0.00386 for PPOBUTTON0, -0.00841 to -0.0028 for PPOLagrgainButton), but specific safety comparison requires further trials to assess failure rates.

 | Metric                     | PPO                             | PPO lagrangian               |
 |----------------------------|---------------------------------|---------------------------------|
 | **FPS (Frames Per Second)** | Approximately 417               | Approximately 457               |